fireworq/fireworq/doc/config.md

 ### <a name="env-dispatch-max-conns-per-host">`FIREWORQ_DISPATCH_MAX_CONNS_PER_HOST`, `--dispatch-max-conns-per-host`</a>
 Default: `10`

 Specifies maximum idle connections to keep per-host.
-This value work only when [connections of the dispatcher are reused](#env-dispatch-keep-alive).
+This value works only when [connections of the dispatcher are reused](#env-dispatch-keep-alive).

 ### <a name="env-dispatch-user-agent">`FIREWORQ_DISPATCH_USER_AGENT`, `--dispatch-user-agent`</a>